akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_4.md

 The device actor registration code looks like the following.
 Modify your example to match.

-Reviewers: At this point, when I modified my device object and class to match the code below, I started getting compiler errors that said the value for RequestTrackDevice, DeviceRegistered, etc weren't found.
-I thought it was because I hadn't added `final case class RequestTrackDevice(groupId: String, deviceId: String) case object DeviceRegistered` to the object definition, but doing so didn't fix it.
-Is there a need to initiate these with some value?

 Scala
 :   @@snip [Device.scala]($code$/scala/tutorial_4/Device.scala) { #device-with-register }